Chevelle Franklyn: Conversion and gospel reggae career

 In 1998 Franklyn was about to perform "Dancehall Queen" on stage during a concert and instead performed Kirk Franklin's gospel song "Silver and Gold", announcing that she had become a Christian.
 After collaborations in 2000 with deejays Papa San ("Touch From You") and Lieutenant Stitchie ("Mr. Lover" - a charting hit in the US), she released her first gospel album, Joy, in 2001, toured internationally, and won (in 2002) 5 Caribbean Gospel Reggae Marlin Awards.
 Her gospel music was controversial with some for combining dancehall with gospel.
 Her album His Way was released in 2006; another album, Shake It Off (2008), was the product of a 2007 tour of South Africa and featured South African musicians and ministers.
 In 2008 she also performed in Lagos, Nigeria at "The Experience", a gospel mega-concert that attracted 400,000 attendees.
 In 2009 she was featured on one track ("Surely Goodness") on American Christian musician Israel Houghton's album The Power of One; the album won the Grammy award in 2010 for Best Pop/Contemporary Gospel Album.
-Since then, she has continued to tour.
+In 2011 Franklin performed at the Calabar Festival Since then, she has continued to tour.

 Franklyn performed at the inauguration of Jamaican Prime Minister Andrew Holness on March 3, 2016.
 She released the album Set Time in 2017; the album included tracks with gospel artists Israel Houghton and Donnie McClurkin.
 The album peaked at #12 on the Billboard Reggae Album chart on September 16, 2017.

+In 2018, 2019 and 2021 she was awarded by ABGMA with the Song of the Year Award (2018) and with International Psalmist of the Year Award (2019 and 2021).